 The B.A. degree in Psychology provides students with a solid academic preparation through an overview of the current areas in the field of Psychology.
 Student gain a better understanding of human behavior and an enhanced awareness of themselves and society, as well as skills for analyzing and evaluating information and data.
 Students in this program must complete a minimum of 32 credits (maximum 47) in Psychology.

-In order to transfer from University College to Arts and Sciences as a psychology major (or to be coded as such in the College of Arts and Sciences), a student must have a C or better in PSY 113; a C average in two of the following courses: PSY 232, 235, and 254; and a C in PSY 200 (300).
+In order to transfer from University College for Academic Success to Arts and Sciences as a psychology major (or to be coded as such in the College of Arts and Sciences), a student must have a C or better in PSY 113; a C average in two of the following courses: PSY 232, 235, and 254; and a C in PSY 200 (300).